nonpartisan-redistricting-datahub/Processing-Requests/national_baf_cd_population_request/cd2022Pop2020/README.md

 ## Processing Steps:
 See attached notebook

-**Note: A full "raw-from-source" file is also available upon request.
-Please email info@redistrictingdatahub.org for more info.
+**Note: A full "raw-from-source" file is not available because the file is comprised of PL data for every state.
+If you require a raw-from-source to recreate our work, please reach out.** Please email info@redistrictingdatahub.org for more info.